yoavwizstein/vectorscan-rs/README.md

 at your option.

-This project also includes a vendored copy of Vectorscan, which is distributed under the BSD license ([LICENSE-VECTORSCAN](LICENSE-VECTORSCAN)).
+This project also includes a vendored copy of Vectorscan, which is distributed under the BSD license.
+See the [NOTICE](NOTICE) file for details.